nautobot/nautobot-app-golden-config/docs/quick-start.md

 1. Enable the feature in the `PLUGIN_SETTINGS`.
 The configuration should have `"enable_intended": True` set in the `PLUGINS_CONFIG` dictionary for `nautobot_golden_config`.

+> Notice: If Secret Group is used for the Repositories the secrets type HTTP(S) is required for this plugin.

 2. Add any git repositories that will be used to house the intended configurations.

    1. In the UI `Extensibility -> Git Repositories`.
 Click Add.